TobiPrae/customer_segmentation/README.md

 # customer_segmentation

-### I Introduction & Methodology:
+### I Introduction & Motivation:

 Hello all,
 in this repository is the code for my final project of the Data Science Nanodegree's from Udacity.
+The task was to cluster demographic data and compare it with customer data.
+In addition, predictions were to be made as to whether people are suitable as customers or not.
+There were several projects available (e.g. Image Recognition to identify dog breeds), but I chose this project because it had the most practical relevance for me.
+In addition, the unsupervised learning part appealed to me, since I had no experience in this area before.

+### II Methodology:

 The project is roughly divided into 3 parts: data cleaning, unsupervised leanring and supervised learning.

 During the data cleaning part I analyze the provided data (unfortunately I am not allowed to share it) and do feature engineering accordingly.
 That means I impute nan values and drop certain features based on different criteria.